JobsonAlmeida/Traffic-Light/README.md

 This is a traffic light project that I have created as one of the projects required in the course [Treinamento em Lógica Ladder para CLP/PLC](https://www.udemy.com/course/treinamento-em-logica-ladder-para-plc/)

+The program was created using ZelioSoft2 software, which is one of the software programs created by Schneider Electrics for Ladder programming in their Zelio series PLCs.

 ## Requirements

 The requirements to this project are described in the image bellow.